geudde/attic-chest/pages/02.season-1/07.meeting-07/07.original/docs.md

 Involv’d in the shadows of night!

 To wander thro’ life ’mid the gloom
-And the horrors that Fancy displays,
+And the horrors that fancy displays,
 To be told of the bud and the bloom,
 Of light—and the sun’s golden rays.

 Like one that a long time hath been
-From the Friends of his youth faraway,
+From the friends of his youth faraway,
 Thou art come to revisit the scene
 That made life’s early morning so gay.